litmres/skvader/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+*Note: currently there are not proper tests for this project*

 ### `npm run build`